Fake Quotes continue…

 Looking Ahead: It is always wise to look ahead—but difficult to look further than you can see. • No attribution.

-Looks Back – Marx Brothers
+Looking Back – Marx Brothers

 Looking backward: The further backward you look, the further forward you can see.
 [Or: The farther backward you can look, the farther forward you can see.]

-- Circa 1944, commonly ascribed to WSC, even by The Queen (Christmas Message, 1999).
+- Circa 1944, commonly ascribed to WSC, even by HM The Queen (Christmas Message, 1999).
 What Churchill actually said was “The longer you can look back, the farther you can look forward.”
 See Chapter 2, Maxims.

 MacDonald, Ramsay: After the usual compliments, the Prime Minister [MacDonald] said [to Lloyd George]: “We have never been colleagues, we have never been friends—at least, not what you would call holiday friends—but we have both been Prime Minister, and dog doesn’t eat dog.
 Just look at this monstrous Bill the trade unions and our wild fellows have foisted on me.
 Do me a service, and I will never forget it.
 Take it upstairs and cut its dirty throat.”

 - 28 January 1931 in Halle, Irrepressible Churchill, 114.
 According to Kay Halle, this was “an imaginary conversation dreamed by WSC between Ramsay MacDonald and David Lloyd George, directed at MacDonald because of the debate on the Trades Disputes Act.”
 Halle’s version begins with “We have never been colleagues” and substitutes “the monstrous Bill” for “this monstrous Bill.”
-No attribution.
+No other attribution.

 - Reported in at least one Churchill quotes book, but no sign of this comment appears in the literature.
 WSC enjoyed the Marx Brothers; for what he did say about them, see Chapter 32, Tastes and Favourites, Marx Brothers.